HaShira-Lab/torah-phonetic-architecture/README.md

 ## Citation

-If you use this repository, please cite:
+If you use this repository or the associated dataset, please cite:

-[preprint link will be added here]
+Glikshtern E. A global multi-layer phonetic network in the Biblical Pentateuch.
+2026. https://doi.org/10.5281/zenodo.19653193